Complete Call-by-Value Calculi of Control Operators, I: Call-by-value catch/throw calculus: a chain of parasitism

 (see \ref{isn97} for the second equality).
 In particular, if $E$ has the form $\uplet Lx\square$, the first contracts to the last.
 Hence, if we regard $\exraise{\hat\tau}$ as the abort operator $\mathcal{A}$, we regain the ordinary operational semantics of the call/cc-operator.
 Therefore $\varepsilon k$ is much like a control operator than a simple catch mechanism.
 In fact, the abstract machine model in \cite{ltb70} copies the stack environment at each call of catch.

 The little twist in the encoding of call/cc above is caused by the character of the calculus that the continuation variables are unable to be substituted.
 The first-class continuation is not directly materialized in our calculus.
 In view of $\mathop{\sf call/cc}(\lambda y.\,L)=\varepsilon k.\, \uplet Ly{\lambda x.\,\exraise kx}$, we observe that the continuation $k$ is passed to the ordinary variable $y$ by making the first-class closure $\lambda x.\,\exraise kx$, the essence of which is $k$ itself.
-We may say that continuations in our calculus are quasi-first-class.

 \item Sato defines a calculus of catch/throw in \cite{pcd30}, simplifying Nakano's calculus \cite{ogv33}.
 The catch operator $\mathop{\sf catch}_kM$ has disjunction type $A\vee B$ where $A$ is the type of $M$ representing a normal exit while the type $B$ of $k$ is for non-local exits.
 (In \cite{pcd30}, symbol $\mathord?$ is used for catch and $\mathord!$ for throw.)
 In the classical propositional logic, $A\vee B$ is equivalent to $(B\rightarrow A)\rightarrow A$.
 Two injections are represented by $\mathop{\sf inl}M= \lambda f.\,M$ and $\mathop{\sf inr}M= \lambda f.\,fM$.
 Let us adopt the following encoding: